Europe's flood losses to soar by 2050, research shows

 With shorter cycles of extreme floods and damage, the European’s current average losses of 4.9 billion euros a year could reach 23.5 billion euros by 2050, a rise of almost 380 percent, said the study in the journal Nature Climate Change.

-Scientists at several universities and research centers in Europe and Australia used climate change models, economic data and river discharge data to form their conclusions.
+Scientists at several universities and research centres in Europe and Australia used climate change models, economic data and river discharge data to form their conclusions.

 “Due to climate change and GDP growth, by 2050 a one-in-fifty-years-flood might be one in 30 years so the frequency of such losses increases dramatically - almost doubling,” said co-author Brenden Jongman, researcher at the IVM Institute for Environmental Studies at VU University Amsterdam.